 Can I get a free flu shot?

-Children (six months to five years), seniors (65+ years), pregnant women, Aboriginal peoples, and children and adults with chronic health conditions and their household contacts are among those eligible for a free flu shot.
+Children (six months to five years), seniors (65+ years), pregnant women, Indigenous peoples, and children and adults with chronic health conditions and their household contacts are among those eligible for a free flu shot.

 Hospitalized patients and seniors in residential care are more vulnerable to influenza than healthy adults.
 To help protect them, all health authority employees, students, physicians, residents, contractors, vendors, volunteers and visitors to health-care facilities must get immunized by December 2 or wear a mask when in a patient care area.
 The vaccine is offered free for these groups as well.